-We employ a multi-disciplinary approach to assist and protect companies, officers, boards of directors, board committees and independent directors.
-When client companies or individuals are under active investigation or have been charged by law enforcement or regulatory agencies, we work tirelessly to navigate the often complicated and interwoven legal, business and other issues at hand.
-We prevent charges from being brought, negotiate favorable resolutions and, in those rare occasions when there is simply no other way, we provide a vigorous defense at trial.
+We employ a multidisciplinary approach to assist and protect companies, officers, boards of directors, board committees and directors.
+When client companies or individuals are under investigation or have been charged by law enforcement or regulatory agencies, we work tirelessly to navigate the often complicated and intertwined legal, business and other reputational issues at hand.
+We prevent charges from being brought, negotiate favorable resolutions and, in those occasions when there is simply no other way, we provide a vigorous defense at trial.
 Because experience has taught us that one size rarely fits all, we bring creative thought to every aspect of every engagement.

 We recognize that effective representation means more than doing our best to obtain a favorable outcome.
-Highly sensitive matters involving law enforcement require attention to important subsidiary matters such as adverse publicity, reporting requirements, and the prospects of follow-on civil litigation.
-Proper counseling thus requires experience and superior judgment.
+Highly sensitive matters involving law enforcement require attention to important subsidiary matters such as adverse publicity, reporting requirements and the prospects of follow-on civil litigation.
+Proper counseling requires experience and superior judgment.

 - Investigations regarding allegations of options misdating and accounting fraud in numerous public companies.